SirPlease/Apex/README.md

 	* None, modify your matchmodes file to add the config to the Match menu and you're set. :)

 * Admin simplicity:
-  * To make sure none of your precious plugins get overwritten, all plugins have their seperate folder (optional/zonemod)
+  * To make sure none of your precious plugins get overwritten, all plugins have their seperate folder (optional/apex)
-    * If you have a prefered edition of a Plugin, you are able to simply replace the file in optional/zonemod.
+    * If you have a prefered edition of a Plugin, you are able to simply replace the file in optional/apex.
-	* Make sure the Plugin you're overwriting doesn't have a feature added that's required for proper ZoneMod play!
+	* Make sure the Plugin you're overwriting doesn't have a feature added that's required for proper Apex play!
-  * To make it easy for personal configuration for certain plugins, there's an added "server_preference.cfg" in the cfg/cfgogl/zonemod folder.
+  * To make it easy for personal configuration for certain plugins, there's an added "server_preference.cfg" in the cfg/cfgogl/apex folder.
     * This is to prevent Admins from messing with crucial variables.
 	* Keep in mind that this is a shared cfg, so it'll only contain shared cvars.
 	* These cfgs are very useful for Admins wanting to load 1v1~4v4 supported plugins on top of the Configs.